From Features to Actions: Explainability in Traditional and Agentic AI Systems: Explainability Across Static and Agentic AI Paradigms

 \subsection{Paradigm Distinction}

 We distinguish between two paradigms that place fundamentally different demands on explanation.
 In the \textit{static (prediction-oriented) paradigm}, a system implements a fixed mapping $y = f(x)$ for a given input $x$, and explanations are defined with respect to a single input--output decision.
 This paradigm includes models with recurrence or iterative internal computation, provided that behaviour is evaluated only at the level of a single prediction.

-In \textit{agentic systems}, behaviour emerges as a trajectory $\tau = (s_0, a_0, o_0, s_1, a_1, o_1, \ldots, s_T)$, where the agent repeatedly observes the environment, reasons, and acts.
+In \textit{agentic systems}, behaviour emerges as a trajectory $\tau = (s_0, a_0, o_0, s_1, a_1, \allowbreak o_1, \ldots, s_T)$, where the agent repeatedly observes the environment, reasons, and acts.
 Here $s_t$ denotes the internal state at step $t$, $a_t$ the action taken (including tool calls), and $o_t$ the observation received.
 Correctness and failure are defined at the level of the full trajectory rather than an individual decision.

 This shift has two implications for explainability.
 First, scope expands from explaining single decisions to explaining full trajectories.
 Second, grounding shifts from input features to tool calls, state updates, retrieved evidence, and environmental feedback.
-Figure~\ref{fig:system-arch} makes explicit the state--action--observation semantics that motivate trajectory-level explainability.
+Figure~\ref{fig:system-arch} illustrates the state--action--observation semantics underlying trajectory-level explainability, where tool interactions are coordinated within the reasoning module rather than by a separate reasoning entity.